Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Topological Data Analysis Background

-Existing hypothesis test approaches have some limitations.
-First, the computational costs for the permutation test using persistence diagrams are high.
-Computing pairwise distances for persistence diagrams is computationally expensive; $O(n_f^{1.5}\log n_f)$ for bottleneck distance \citep{Kerber2017} and $O(n_f^3)$ using the Hungarian algorithm \citep{Munkres1957} and $O(n_f^\alpha)$ using the auction algorithm \citep{Kerber2017} for Wasserstein distance, where $n_f$ is the number of features in the persistence diagrams and $\alpha$ is determined by approximation.
-Second, most hypothesis test methods except for the persistence landscape do not provide information on how each topological feature contributes to any observed differences.
-Therefore, it is difficult to identify which features play an essential role in the hypothesis test.
-Lastly, some methods do not provide an option for assigning weights to topological features that enables flexible interpretation.
-For example, the permutation test using persistence diagrams and the hypothesis test using persistence landscapes are only available under the fixed linear weight.
+Existing hypothesis test approaches proposed for persistent homology have some limitations.
+Table~\ref{tb:method} compares the existing methods.
+First, the existing hypothesis test methods provide limited information on how each topological feature contributes to any observed differences.
+They provide a single p-value as a testing result.
+Therefore, it is difficult to identify which topological features play an essential role in the hypothesis test.
+Second, most methods do not provide an option for assigning weights to topological features that enables flexible interpretation.
+For example, the hypothesis tests using persistence diagrams and persistence landscapes are only available under the fixed weight.
+We note that other persistent homology representations such as weighted silhouette \citep{chazal2014stochastic} are not compared in Table~\ref{tb:method} because their hypothesis testing methods have not been studied.

-Conducting a hypothesis test on persistence images can overcome the limitations; it can be performed with low computational cost, identify topological features that account for the differences, and implement weights.
+Conducting hypothesis tests on persistence images can overcome the limitations; it can identify topological features that account for the differences, visualize them, and implement weights.
 However, a naive application of hypothesis tests to persistence images can lead to an incorrect conclusion.